zayzn/prepare-release/README.md

 * a textfile containing the description (*description.txt*)

 and combines them into one file.
 If the number of characters exceeds YouTubes limit, a warning will be shown.
-After the the product creation has finished, the folder will be opened for your convenience on supported platforms.
+After the product creation has finished, the folder will be opened for your convenience on supported platforms.

 ## Support